-At a friend’s recommendation, this weekend I read a short but poignant book by Jon Gordon: Training Camp, A Fable About Excellence.
+At a friend’s recommendation a while back, I read a short but poignant book by Jon Gordon: Training Camp, A Fable About Excellence.
 You may recognize his name from one of his many other books, such as The Energy Bus, The Carpenter, and The Positive Dog.
 Jon has a gift to take business and life wisdom and bring it to light in simple and relatable tales.
 This one, in particular, is about Martin, a hopeful NFL rookie at Training Camp who is trying to earn a spot on the team.

 Jon studied and interviewed hundreds of successful people in business, sports, and other fields to determine “What the Best Do Better Than Everyone Else.”
 He was surprised to realize that success boils down to doing the basics better than anyone else.
 It’s the small differences that make a successful performance.
-There is skill, talent, faith, and timing to consider, but the common thread amongst “The Best” is that Pros continue to fine tune and work on the fundamentals to do them incredibly well.
-They practice, they train, they make mistakes and take chances so they can continue to be the best.
+There is skill, talent, faith, and timing to consider, but the common thread among “The Best” is that Pros continue to fine-tune and work on the fundamentals to do them incredibly well.
+They practice, they train, they make mistakes, and take chances so they can continue to be the best.

 It’s not simply the performance on Game Day that counts, but most importantly, it’s how you prepare for Game Day that determines your success.